rjmags1/algorithms-practice/leetcode/148_sort_list.md

 ```

 ## Notes
 - We use a divide and conquer approach similar to 23.
-Merge K Sorted Lists, aka iterative merge sort.
+Merge K Sorted Lists, aka iterative merge sort, but with constant space using `step` size.
 There are some optimizations that could be done to this solution to reduce the number of passes, particularly in the `mergeTwoSortedLLs` function, but it still works.
-Could also use a fast pointer technique to get the end of `prev2`, but this is a bit of a monster solution for a medium level question so not going to optimize further.
+Could also use a fast pointer technique to get the end of `prev2`, but this is a bit of a monster solution for a medium level question and the official solution on LC is only a few lines shorter and runs about the same time wise so not going to optimize further.